Mtrum/WebHelper/README.md

 * Fonts section
 * Text styles section
 * Positioning section
-* Layout section
-* Box model section

 ## Launch
+You can reach the site at (https://mtrum.github.io/WebHelper/)

 ## Inspiration
-This project is inspired by and made for the _Full-Stack Engineer Career Path_ from [codecademy] (https://www.codecademy.com)
+This project is inspired by and made for the _Full-Stack Engineer Career Path_ from (https://www.codecademy.com)